FreedomWriter/node-boilerplate/Step-4-db-config.md

-# Create db.config.js (to be required in model files)
+# Create db-config.js (to be required in model files)

 - In data directory

+# Example of a db-config.js file:

 ```javascript
 const knex = require("knex");